dcki/spell-check-crawl/README.md

 Usage
 -----

-    # Run the check.rb script with Ruby.
-Type the URL of the website to check last.
-Defaults to http if not specified.
+Run the check.rb script with Ruby.
+Protocol defaults to http if not specified.

     ruby check.rb https://example.com